MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/get-support-teams-rooms-pro-management.md

 ---
 # Get support for Microsoft Teams Rooms Pro Management

-When you experience issues in the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), you can contact Microsoft Support for further assistance.
+When you experience issues in the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), you can contact Microsoft Support for assistance.
 This article describes how to create a support request and collect the required information and logs.

 ## Collect required information

-To reduce the time needed to gather information when you open a support request for Microsoft or a Microsoft OEM partner, we recommend that you collect the following information.
+To reduce the time that's needed to gather information when you open a support request for Microsoft or a Microsoft OEM partner, we recommend that you collect the following information.

 > [!NOTE]
 > This might not be a complete list of the information that will be requested.
 However, it includes the most common items.

-- Specify whether it's a Teams Rooms device (Teams Rooms on Windows or Teams Rooms on Android), or a Teams Rooms Pro Management portal issue.
+- Specify whether the issue affects a Teams Rooms device (Teams Rooms on Windows or Teams Rooms on Android), or the Teams Rooms Pro Management portal.
 - Information required for all issues:
   - Steps to reproduce the issue.
 If it's a Teams Rooms issue, include a video, if possible.
-  - The time, date, and time zone of the last time the issue occurred.
+  - The time, date, and time zone of the most recent occurrence of the issue.
-  - If the issue recurs, the reoccurrence rate.
+  - If the issue recurs, the recurrence rate.
   - Error messages that are generated when the issue occurs.
 If possible, include the message text or screenshots of any message windows that are related to the issue.
   - If available, the Teams Rooms Pro Management support case number.
 - Additional information for Teams Rooms issues:
   - Steps already tried from the referenced troubleshooting guide.
   - Logs that have been collected.
-You can collect logs in the Teams Rooms Pro Management portal, or [locally by using PowerShell](/MicrosoftTeams/rooms/rooms-operations#collecting-logs-on-microsoft-teams-rooms).
+You can collect logs in the Teams Rooms Pro Management portal or [locally by using PowerShell](/MicrosoftTeams/rooms/rooms-operations#collecting-logs-on-microsoft-teams-rooms).
   - Active signals in Teams Rooms Pro Management portal.
   - Whether the issue affects all devices, some devices, or only a single device.
   - The following system information that can be found on the **Settings** tab in the Teams Rooms Pro Management portal: